ultravideo/uvgVenctester/README.md

   - Default: 1
   - If VMAF is included recommended value is cpu_cores / 16, without VMAF cpu_cores / 4.
 Keep in mind that VMAF requires quite a lot of RAM
 - `result_types` Which result types will be used for determining which metrics are necessary to calculate
-  - Default: (ResultTypes.TABLE, ResultTypes.CSV, ResultTypes.GRAPH, )
+  - Default: `(ResultTypes.TABLE, ResultTypes.CSV, ResultTypes.GRAPH, )`
-  - If you don't know what you are doing it is recommended to not call `compute_metrics` explicitly
+  - If you don't know what you are doing it is recommended to not call `compute_metrics` explicitly, **except if removing encodings is turned on**.
+In that case the `compute_metrics` must be called explicitly if you are generating more than one type of outputs.

 ### 8. Output the results to a CSV file.